About Chris Vaughan, Ph.D.

 Chris regularly writes and speaks about association growth, membership value, and strategic decision‑making.

+He is the author of the influential bi-weekly newsletter On Associations.
 His work appears regularly in Associations Now, FORUM Magazine, Sidecar, Associations Evolve, and other industry publications.

 Founded in 2001, Sequence Consulting works exclusively with associations that want stronger membership, more resilient revenue, and clearer strategic direction.